Genki Abe

-Genki Abe (安倍源基, Abe Genki) was a lawyer, police bureaucrat and cabinet minister in early Shōwa period Japan.
+Genki Abe (安倍源基, Abe Genki) was a lawyer, police bureaucrat and cabinet minister in early Shōwa era Japan.

 Biography

 Abe was born in Kumage District, Yamaguchi, in what is now part of the town of Hirao, as the eldest son of an ex-samurai.
 After his graduation in 1920 from the law school of Tokyo Imperial University, he entered the Home Ministry.

-In 1932, Abe was appointed bureau chief of the Tokubetsu Kōtō Keisatsu (Tokkō), the Japanese "special higher police" equivalent to the American Federal Bureau of Investigation, combining both criminal investigation and counter-espionage functions.
+In 1932, Abe was appointed chief of the Tokubetsu Kōtō Keisatsu (Tokkō) in Tokyo, the Japanese "special higher police" equivalent to the American Federal Bureau of Investigation, combining both criminal investigation and counter-espionage functions.
 Under the 1925 Peace Preservation Law, the Tokkō was especially tasked to investigate and control political groups and ideologies deemed to be a threat to public order, and came to be nicknamed the "thought police" (shisō keisatsu).
 Abe quickly made a name for himself in this position by spearheading a vigorous campaign against the Japan Communist Party and suspected sympathizers and supporters from 1932 to 1933, during which time at least 19 people arrested for political crimes died during interrogation while in police custody, including noted proletarian literature movement author Takiji Kobayashi.

 Following the February 26 incident, Abe was a member of the council supervising enforcement of martial law in Tokyo.
 In 1937, Abe rose to the position of superintendent-general of the police, the highest-ranking office in the police administration.
 He was reappointed to the same position in 1940.
 In 1941, Abe became deputy director of the Cabinet Planning Board.